Renato-Dantas/OnePageWeb/README.md

 ## Description:

-<p>This project was create to pratice CSS and HTML skills learned on the course "Programador BR"</p>
+<p>This project was created to practice CSS and HTML skills learned on the course "Programador BR"</p>

 ### Technologies: